 3. To Kill the Despotic Asuras:

 Most of the avatars of Lord Vishnu are in some way associated with Asuras.
-Lord Vishnu not only protects humans but also helps gods by winning heaven back from Asuras.
+Lord Vishnu not only protects humans but also helps the gods by winning heaven back from the Asuras.
 Killing evil Asuras is also one of his duties.

 4. To Protect the Earth:

 Per Hinduism, Earth is a goddess and an incarnation of Goddess Lakshmi.
-If the existence of Earth is at stake, then also he incarnates and protects her.
+If the existence of Earth is at stake, then he also incarnates and protects her.

 According to the Vishnu Purana, this has happened nine times so far and will happen the tenth time in this Yuga, i.e., the Kali Yuga (the dark age).